 Scripture Reading: Exodus 5 - 8 ...

-Of course, God WAS doing something!
-He sent Moses and Aaron to Pharaoh, telling him that the God of Israel says, "Let my people go, so that they may hold a festival to me in the desert" (5:1).
+During times of suffering and trials it can often look as though God is silent, as if He doesn’t hear our prayers, as if He is not at work; but of course, God WAS doing something!
+He was at work in the life of Moses, preparing him for all that lay ahead, knowing that in the events that followed God would reveal more about Himself and about His plan to save His people from their slavery to sin through Jesus Christ.
+And in the meantime, He was giving strength and hope to those who lived by faith, believing in the promised “Deliverer!”
+So God sent Moses and Aaron to Pharaoh, telling him that the God of Israel says, "Let my people go, so that they may hold a festival to me in the desert" (5:1).
 Pharaoh responded, "Who is the LORD, that I should obey him and let Israel go?
 I do not know the LORD" (5:2).
 The result was Pharaoh making their slavery harder by having to gather their own straw to make bricks.
 Moses prayed and asked, "O Lord, why have you brought trouble upon this people?
 Is this why you sent me? ... you have not rescued your people at all!"
 (5:23).

-These are the promises God made to Abraham more than 700 years before!
+These are the promises God had made to Abraham more than 700 years earlier!
 He hadn't forgotten and He had not left His people.
 The same is true today for those who believe in the God of Abraham, Isaac and Jacob.
 He will do what He says He will do!
-God now explained to Moses that He was sending them to Pharaoh to tell him again to let God's people go, but God would harden Pharaoh's heart so that He could multiply His miraculous signs and wonders, so that Israel and Egypt would know that HE and He alone was and is God!
+God now explained to Moses that He was sending them to Pharaoh to tell him again to let God's people go, and God predicted that He would harden Pharaoh's heart so that He could multiply His miraculous signs and wonders, so that Israel and Egypt would know that HE and He alone was and is God!

 There will be another day ... a day when God will make a distinction between His people and those who do not know Him.
-Peter writes, "You are a chosen people, a royal priesthood, a holy nation, a people belonging to God" (I Peter 2:9).
+Peter writes, "You are a chosen people, a royal priesthood, a holy nation, a people belonging to God ... once you were not a people, but now you are GOD’s people" (I Peter 2:9-10).
 Have you trusted in the God of Abraham, Isaac and Jacob?
 Is He YOUR God?
 Have you placed your faith in Jesus Christ, the promised "Seed of Abraham"?
-God sent His Son to set you free, to redeem you and to bring you into the promised land.
-And God keeps His promises.
+God sent His Son to set you free, to redeem you and to bring you into the promised land, and God keeps His promises.